All Episodes

 This is a dangerous place for the party and the president to be at the one-year mark of this presidency.

-Wow, I mean, that's MBC News.
+I mean, that's NBC News.

-There is one thing though.
+There is one thing, though.

-The pr they're so close now, what three, four-seat margin in the House and 50-50 in the Senate, that there may not be for example, if they win 30 seats and they don't win 50 seats, doesn't mean it's not a shellacking.
+If you go back to, for example, the years when Republicans would pick up 50, 60 seats in the House, they're so close now, what, three, four-seat margin in the House and 50-50 in the Senate, that there may not be, for example, if they win 30 seats and they don't win 50 seats, doesn't mean it's not a shellacking.

 But anyway, let's get to our phones in the meantime.

-Uh let's say hi to Linda's in Virginia.
+Let's say hi to Linda's in Virginia.

 Linda, how are you?